Oryzone/OryzoneMediaStorage/README.md

 OryzoneMediaStorage
 ===================

-Php 5.3 library to abstract file storage and retrieval
+Php 5.3 library to abstract media file storage and retrieval